 Role Transitions with Oracle Data Guard by using SQL

-SQL> alter database switchover to SBYTEST;
+SQL> alter database switchover to STESTDB;

 OR

-DGMGRL> switchover to SBYTEST;
+DGMGRL> switchover to STESTDB;

 This post demonstrates how to implement role transitions step by step by using SQL.